Veganuary deals & coupons – free plant-based egg, £2 off vegan Burger King & more

-Domino's* - no special offers for Veganuary, but 2forTuesday and normal offers apply
+Domino's* - no special offers for Veganuary, but 2for1 on Tuesdays and normal offers apply

 For a long time, Domino's was a no-go for vegans as the base contained milk, however now you can order a vegan Domino's pizza.
-This year, Domino's has brought out a vegan pepperoNAY pizza, so worth checking offers for your local branch if you want to try it.
+For 2023, Domino's has introduced a vegan American Hot pizza, so it's worth checking offers for your local branch if you want to try it.

 Other ways to get vegan dining discounts

 You can also get 2for1 meals at thousands of restaurants between Sunday and Thursday with Meerkat Meals, and we’ve full details on how you can manipulate the scheme to get 2for1 for a year and only pay about £1.

 If your phone’s with O2 or you're a Virgin Media broadband customer, log in or sign up to the Priority app and you can also sometimes get vegan offers, such as a free hot drink at Greggs (ask for soy milk).
 If you don't fancy the drink, Priority also gives you the option of a free Greggs vegan sausage roll, or a free vegan breakfast roll.

 25% off at London-based vegan Caribbean restaurant Jam Delish

 Our own ex-MSE Jordan (no, not Jordon Cox) has a successful vegan eatery called Jam Delish, a 100% vegan Caribbean restaurant in Angel, Islington London.
 He's offering 25% off food for the whole of January using the code MSE25.
 It's not valid on drinks, but is valid on all food including desserts.